MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 ## Create a template

-Now that the node tree is set up, you can use it as a template to quickly prepare 3D models.
+Now that the node tree is set up, you can use it as a template to quickly prepare 3D objects.

 The first thing you need to do is replace whatever geometry is currently being used with a default geometry.
 This makes the template file lightweight so that it loads quickly when you open it.